 Where will the flu shot clinics be located this year?

-We will also be holding two flu shot clinics in the St. Paul Student Center.
+We will also be holding three flu shot clinics in the St. Paul Student Center.

 Where is the best place to park?